-Ordinary Application- is a first application made for an invention without claiming any priority.
+Ordinary Application- is the first application made for an invention without claiming any priority.
 This application should be accompanied by a complete specification and claims.
 (In India, a Provisional Application can be filed too.)

-PCT International Application- is an Application which is filed in accordance with the Patent Cooperation Treaty (PCT).
-A PCT Application can be filed within 12 months of the Indian Filing (Priority) Date or directly without filing in India, by filing Foreign Filing License in accordance with the Section 39 of the Indian Patent Act.
+PCT International Application- is an application which is filed in accordance with the Patent Cooperation Treaty (PCT).
+A PCT Application can be filed within 12 months of the Indian Filing (Priority) Date or directly without filing in India, by filing Foreign Filing License in accordance with Section 39 of the Indian Patent Act.

-PCT National Phase Application- is an International Application which can enter the Indian National Phase within 31 months from the Priority Date or International Filing Date whichever is earlier.
+PCT National Phase Application- is an international application which can enter the Indian National Phase within 31 months from the Priority Date or International Filing Date whichever is earlier.

 Patent Prosecution refers to a process of interaction between an applicant/representative and a patent office with respect to the patent, in order to best defend an inventor’s rights.
 It involves high levels of negotiation with the patent office and therefore has high-impact value for the client.
-Khurana & Khurana (K&K) truly understands the inherent value of a patent and the role played by the prosecution process.
-K&K therefore undertakes preparation and analysis of responses for patent applications, discussions with the Examiner, preparations for and attending hearings before the Controller, among other things.
+K&K truly understands the inherent value of a patent and the role played by this prosecution process.
+We therefore undertake preparation and analysis of responses for patent applications, detailed discussions with the Examiner, thorough and effective strategy for and attending hearings before the Controller, among other things.
 We’ll be with you all the way.